 - Sorghum is high in antioxidants that help reduce inflammation and lower free radical damage.

 It is great to see many food bloggers promoting millet recipes and the increased emphasis on eating millets recently.
 Traditionally millets were the staple grains but with the coming of rice and wheat, the consumption, as well as production of millets, drastically reduced.
 With more people trying to reduce or remove gluten from their diets, millet flours are thankfully making a comeback.

 Jowar (Sorghum), Bajra (Pearl Millet), and Ragi (Finger Millet) are most common Indian millets of which Bajra is a winter crop while Ragi and Jowar are summer crops.
 Even though these days every millet is available all year round, choosing your grain according to season ensures you get their maximum benefits.

-In this recipe, while I have added some wheat flour, you can make it completely gluten-free by using rice flour in place of whole wheat.
 If you like this recipe, please take a moment to rate it and/or leave your comments at the end of the blog.
 It will really encourage me to keep exploring, learning and improving.

 - 1 cup sorghum flour (jowar flour)

 - ¼ cup rice flour (or wheat flour if gluten is okay)

 - ¾ cup mix vegetables, finely chopped (I used a mix of tomato, green onions, and capsicum)